SyncfusionSuccinctlyE-Books/Flutter-Succinctly/README.md

 # Flutter Succinctly
-This is the companion repo for [*Flutter Succinctly*](https://www.syncfusion.com/resources/techportal/details/ebooks/FillwithBookLandingPageUrl) by Ed Freitas.
+This is the companion repo for [*Flutter Succinctly*](https://www.syncfusion.com/ebooks/flutter) by Ed Freitas.
 Published by Syncfusion.

-# flutter_app

-A new Flutter application.

 ## Getting Started